Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 _Grenade, 250 sp, S._

 This grenade explodes, unleashing a hail of metal fragments that fills a 20-foot-radius :aoe-sphere: Sphere.
-Each creature in the area must make on a :d20-save: DC 14 Dexterity saving throw,  taking 3d6 :dmg-prcg: Piercing damage on a failed save or half as much damage on a successful one.
+Each creature in the area must make on a :d20-save: DC 14 Dexterity saving throw,  taking **3d6 :dmg-prcg: Piercing**{ .dmg-phys } damage on a failed save or half as much damage on a successful one.

 ---